 Beaches in Naples are some of the prettiest on the Gulf; some have services, others are wonderfully undeveloped.
 Just a few blocks west of downtown, Naples Beach fronts calm water.
 You'll want to bring your own drinks, food, and chairs: no vendors are allowed on this sea grape-lined expanse of coastline except on the pier.
 When they're tired of swimming and building sandcastles, kids can play in one of two playgrounds at Lowdermilk Park, where you'll find bathrooms, showers, and a snack bar.

-Hundreds of dolphin live in the calm bays that dip in and out of the coastline.
-Guests aboard The Dolphin Explorer, which is crewed by a team of marine biologists, get to spend three hours learning all about these friendly mammals that gleefully surf the boat’s wake as it zips through the water.
-It pays to keep your eyes peeled: the first passenger (or the youngest child on board) who spots a yet-unnamed member of the pod (or newborn calf) gets naming rights.
-(Tickets from $45.)
+Hundreds of dolphins live in the calm bays that dip in and out of the coastline.
+Guests aboard The Dolphin Explorer (tickets from $46), which is crewed by a team of marine biologists, get to spend three hours learning all about these friendly mammals that gleefully surf the boat's wake as it zips through the water.
+It pays to keep your eyes peeled: the first passenger or youngest child on board who spots a yet-unnamed member of the pod (or newborn calf) gets naming rights.

-The 2.5-mile long boardwalk set atop the boggy landscape within Audubon Corkscrew Swamp Sanctuary offers views of alligators, an ancient bald cypress forest, thousands of species of birds, and, if you’re lucky, a glimpse of the rare Florida panthers that live within the park and have been known to startle early morning visitors.
-Kids programs (think live snakes and other reptiles) and ranger-led tours are free with park admission. ($14 for adults; $4 for kids.)
+The 2.5-mile-long boardwalk set atop the boggy landscape within Audubon Corkscrew Swamp Sanctuary ($17 admission for adults) offers views of stunning flora and fauna (think: cypress forests, thousands of birds species, alligators, and, if you're lucky, you may even be able to catch a glimpse of the rare Florida panthers).
+Kids programs and ranger-led tours are free with park admission.

 Shoppers will find both national brands and local boutiques scattered throughout Naples.
-Tony Third Street South is home to a collection of one-of-a-kind shops like Gattle’s, where you can find fancy gifts, French tea towels, and La Perla nightgowns; Marissa Collection carries designer fashions from Armani to Oscar de la Renta.
-On Fifth Street South, you’ll find beachy gifts at Blue Mussel, preppy duds (including Nantucket Reds) at Castaway Clothing, and a wide selection of colorful scarves at Marilyn’s.
-Set with stunning fountains, the Waterside Shops impress with luxe brands like Lululemon, Tiffany & Co., Nordstrom, and Louis Vuitton.
-Bargain shoppers will dig Saks Off 5th, Neiman Marcus Last Call, Kate Spade, and the other shops within Miromar Outlets.
+Tony Third Street South is home to a collection of one-of-a-kind shops like Gattle's Fine Linens, where you can find fancy gifts, French tea towels, and La Perla nightgowns.
+Marissa Collection is another unique shop with designer duds from the likes of Armani and Oscar de la Renta.
+On Fifth Street South, you'll find beachy gifts at Blue Mussel, preppy duds (including Nantucket Reds) at Castaway Clothing, and a wide selection of colorful scarves at Marilyn's.
+The Waterside Shops are studded with designer boutiques like Lululemon, Tiffany & Co., Nordstrom, and Louis Vuitton.
+Meanwhile, bargain shoppers will dig Saks Off 5th, Neiman Marcus Last Call, Kate Spade, and more at Miromar Outlets.